Fraud Protection & Compliance

-For these reasons, BNPL loans, which are convenient and fast, can be a spend management tool.
-The Motley Fool offers a useful tutorial on how BNPLs work, and a comprehensive list of pros and cons for consumers.
+For these reasons, BNPL loans, which are convenient and fast, can be an excellent spend management tool.
+The Motley Fool offers a useful tutorial on how BNPL works, and a comprehensive list of pros and cons for consumers.
 Notably, one of the pros is that BNPL loans typically don’t involve a hard credit inquiry, helping to protect the user’s credit score.
 As you’ll see below, this step (or lack of it) can open the door wider to fraudsters.

 Younger Consumers Flock to BNPL

 BNPL transactions are rapidly growing.
 In this excellent round-up article in The Wall Street Journal, Worldpay from FIS, a FICO business partner, forecasts that buy now, pay later options are expected to grow to 4.5% of North American e-commerce payments by 2024, up from 1.6% in 2020.

 BNPL saw significant growth in the U.S. during the pandemic.
 As reported by Reuters, Australia-based Afterpay said it saw active U.S. customers more than double to 6.5 million in the fiscal year ended June 30, 2020, and its sales more than tripled in the July-September quarter from a year earlier.
 The company says that over half of Afterpay’s customers in the United States are millennials, aged 25 to 40 years old.